Lupin3000/Raspberry-PI-Tutorials/STAEnumeration/readme.md

 ## Objective

-The aim of this tutorial is to gather information about OS and services by connected STA's.
+The aim of this tutorial is to gather information about OS and services (_fingerprint_) by connected STA's.

 ## Precondition